jina-ai/finetuner/docs/concepts/loss-functions.md

 Usually, it aims at making the metric learning tasks for the model harder during the training.
 During training, negative mining focuses on making the metric learning task more challenging for the model.
 It achieves this by carefully selecting negative samples from the dataset.
-In this way, it can lead to better fine-tuning results.
+This can lead to better fine-tuning results.

 ### Context: Deep Metric Learning